edelabar/ericdelabar.com/_posts/relevant/2008-04-17-following-the-conversation-elsewhere.markdown

 ---
 layout: post
-title: Following The Conversation Elsewhere by Eric DeLabar
+title: Following The Conversation Elsewhere
 metadesc:
 class: post
 changefreq: never
 priority: 0.9
-category: relevant
+categories: [relevant, WordPress, blogging, identity, thoughts]
 ---
-# Following The Conversation Elsewhere

 A few days ago [I commented on this post over at Publishing 2.0](http://publishing2.com/2008/04/12/forget-disintermediation-focus-on-open-data-exchange/#comment-403019), ignoring the semantic debate of whether the article described intermediation or disintermediation, I came up with an idea that I personally find very interesting.
 I touched on this idea on